Find Grad Schools

 17 Yearly Graduations

 SUNY Oneonta is the 16th most popular school in the nation for students seeking a master's degree in clinical nutrition.
+Roughly 6,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 17 people received their master's degree in clinical nutrition from SUNY Oneonta.
-Of these students, 100% were women and 36% were members of underrepresented racial-ethnic groups.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #18